yellowdog/python-examples/README.md

 would generate a JSON file that can be used with `yd-create` without alteration, or which could be edited.

 As illustrated above, both `yd-list` and `yd-show` support the `--substitute-ids`/`-U` option.
-For Compute Requirement Template detailed output, this will substitute Compute Source Template IDs and Image Family IDs with their names, to make it easier to reuse the outputs.
-For Compute Source Templates, Image Family IDs will be substituted.
-(Only Image Family IDs are substituted, not Image Group or Image IDs; if these are used in CRTs/CSTs, the JSON resource output may not be reusable.)
+For Compute Requirement Template detailed output, this will substitute Compute Source Template IDs and Image Family and Group IDs with their names, to make it easier to reuse the outputs.
+For Compute Source Templates, Image Family and Group IDs will be substituted.

 The `--strip-ids` option will remove any YellowDog IDs ('ydids') from the JSON output, as well as any other properties that are not required in order to use the output with `yd-create`.